kbussell/vagrant-ubuntu-precise-64/README.md

 ### Keith's notes

-Changed to work on an Ubuntu host and to create a 32bit image.
+Changed to work on an Ubuntu host, to create a 32bit image, and localized for the US.